fractal-solutions/qflow/README.md

 *   **HTTP:** For universal API access.
 *   **FileSystem:** For reading and writing local data.
 *   **User Input:** For human-in-the-loop control.
+*   **Web Search:** Discovering information on the web using either:
+    *   `DuckDuckGoSearchNode`: API-key-free, using DuckDuckGo's HTML interface.
+    *   `GoogleSearchNode`: Requires a Google API Key and Custom Search Engine ID for more robust results.
 *   **WebScraper:** For targeted data extraction.
 *   **GitHub:** Creating and managing issues.
 *   **HackerNews:** Fetching top stories and item details.